MartijnKerpentier/XPRIZE-deep_dive/README.md

     $ git clone git@github.com:MartijnKerpentier/XPRIZE-deep_dive.git
     ```

-2. Open **test.sql** and copy the code into the console of the database.
+2. Open **phpmyadmin**, first create a database, which can be named "test".
+Then click on the import option -> select file, click **test.sql** and open it, finally at the bottom of the page click on import and the database is built!
 3. Open the **XPRIZE-deep_dive** folder with the command line:

     ```bash